Neighborhood Revitalization Commission

 Love Your Neighbor Family Social

-The Neighborhood Revitalization Commission along with the GENA Neighborhood, the Lower North Side Neighborhood, the Depot Neighborhood, and Coulee Cap invite you to the La Crosse Love your Neighborhood Family Social.
-This event is free, and all La Crosse residents are encouraged to attend.
+The Neighborhood Revitalization Commission along with the GENA Neighborhood hosted the La Crosse Love your Neighborhood Family Social.
+This event was free, and all La Crosse residents were encouraged to attend.

 For more information click here.